zhaixiaojuan/pmdk/doc/libpmemblk/libpmemblk.7.md

 controlled using the following environment variables.
 These variables have no effect on the non-debug version of the library.

->NOTE:
-On Debian/Ubuntu systems, this extra debug version of the library is shipped in the respective **-debug** Debian package and placed in the **/usr/lib/$ARCH/pmdk_dbg/** directory.

 + **PMEMBLK_LOG_LEVEL**

 The value of **PMEMBLK_LOG_LEVEL** enables trace points in the debug version